lfost42/grafana-notes/k8s/CKAlab.md

 I was following [FreeCodeCamp](https://www.youtube.com/watch?v=Fr9GqFwl6NM) and realized there is an insignificant number of people who will have a bad time trying to follow it.
 I'm hoping these instructions help more people create a CKA lab environment on a mac while following the video.

+The video somehow uses Ubuntu on a Macbook Air but I couldn't fit it so I created this lab using Debian images.

 ## Part 1.1: Lab VM Setup (Apple Silicon Mac)